saskuu/RPi-image-utils/README.md

 #### CREATE:

-To create a **new** image backup, use the `sudo image-backup`  command; you will be prompted for inputs.
+To create a ***NEW*** image backup, use the `sudo image-backup`  command; you will be prompted for inputs.
 The ones I typically use are shown below immediately following the question mark `?`:

 ```bash
 $ sudo image-backup